Prabhash-109/Code-Review-Original/README.md

-# CodeLens - AI Code Review App
+# CodeLens - AI Code Review Website

 ## Description
 CodeLens is a full-stack MERN app that lets users submit code and get AI-powered reviews.
 It helps improve code quality with instant feedback and highlights best practices.